Frank Batten

-Early life
+Early life, family and education

 Batten was born on February 11, 1927, to Frank Batten, a bank auditor, and Dorothy Martin Batten, the daughter of a wealthy Norfolk family.
 After the death of his father the following year, Batten and his mother moved in with his aunt and uncle, Fay and Samuel L. Slover.
 A Jewish native of Tennessee, Slover had taken ownership of a newspaper in Newport News, Virginia, which he sold in 1907 to buy what would become the Norfolk Ledger-Dispatch.
 Themselves childless, the Slovers raised young Frank as their own son.

-Batten attended the Culver Academies, a boarding school in Indiana, to graduate in 1945 and later attend the United States Merchant Marine Academy in Kings Point, New York.
+Batten attended the Culver Academies, a boarding school in Indiana, graduating in 1945.
+He later attend the United States Merchant Marine Academy in Kings Point, New York.
 He received his undergraduate degree from the University of Virginia in Charlottesville, Virginia, where he was a member of Delta Kappa Epsilon fraternity.
-He then received his MBA from Harvard in 1952.
+He earned an MBA from Harvard University in 1952.

 The Virginian-Pilot

-Batten professionalized the newspaper he inherited in 1954 at age twenty-seven, and went on to acquire the Portsmouth Star, which he later merged with the Ledger-Dispatch to form the Ledger-Star.
+Batten professionalized the newspaper he inherited in 1954 at age 27, and went on to acquire the Portsmouth Star, which he later merged with the Ledger-Dispatch to form the Ledger-Star.
 During his early days as publisher of The Virginian-Pilot, Batten championed desegregation, a position not often taken in the state of Virginia during the 1950s; Virginia, like much of the American South, was undergoing deep resistance to the movement.
 In 1960 The Virginian-Pilot received a Pulitzer Prize for articles written in support of racial desegregation.